 Leadership & Staff

-Teams of undergraduate and graduate students work directly with clients in this real-world environment under the direct supervision of Champlain College faculty, and Center Director Jonathan Rajewski and LCDI project manager Joseph Williams.
+Teams of undergraduate and graduate students work directly with clients in this real-world environment under the direct supervision of Champlain College faculty, Center Director Jonathan Rajewski and Project Manager Joseph Williams.

 Jonathan Rajewski - Director

 He is also a member of the Vermont Internet Crimes Task Force.
-He utilizes his data forensic expertise, with governmental entities, to analyze digital media.
-In addition, Jonathan oversees the Patrick Leahy Center for Digital Investigation, which is focused on assisting Vermont federal/state/local law enforcement digital forensic capacity.
+He utilizes his data forensic expertise with governmental entities to analyze digital media.
+In addition, Jonathan oversees the LCDI, which is focused on assisting Vermont federal/state/local law enforcement digital forensic capacity.
 Functions of the LCDI include: research, analysis, training and other related activities.
 Jonathan also facilitates digital forensic training for the law enforcement community.

 - Digital Forensics

 - Network Forensics

 - Risk Management

 - Secure Digital Forensic Laboratory Management-Construction

 - Certified Information Systems Security Professional - CISSP